 Medicare Advantage plans will typically have a lower monthly premium than a Medicare Supplement.
 With a Medicare Advantage plan you will need to use the plans network of providers to maximize benefits.
 These plans offer co-pays for primary care doctors and specialists.
 In most cases, Medicare Advantage plans will include Part D (prescription drug) coverage within the plan.
 In addition, these plans will offer an annual Maximum Out of Pocket to help limit your exposure and costs.

-Each year during open enrollment you can change your Medicare Advantage plan with only one medical question.
+Each year during Annual Enrollment you can change your Medicare Advantage plan.
 So, if you find that your doctor has moved networks, or your medications are getting more expensive, you have the option to look into other carriers to cover you better.